Wolkjes/frontend/README.md

 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Environment files

+At the moment we don't have environment files, but you can implement these yourself.
+Because this isn't very safe for the apllication.

 ## Backend and server files

 Clone the backend from here: [https://github.com/Wolkjes/backend] and follow the instructions in the README to start the backend